Patriotic Alliance: Party support

-The bulk of the party's support is to be found among the coloured communities of the Gauteng Province, although the party has stated that it is not a coloureds-only party and will canvass for support among all voters.
+The bulk of the party's support is to be found among the coloured communities of the Gauteng and Western Cape provinces, although the party has stated that it is not a coloureds-only party and will canvass for support among all voters.
 In interviews, representatives have stated that the party has its roots in the coloured community and will therefore be putting political issues that affect the coloured community on the agenda.
-The party states that, in its opinion, no other party is catering directly for the needs of so-called "coloured voters".
+The party states that, in its opinion, no other party is catering directly for the needs of coloured voters.

 At the beginning of March 2014, a founding member of the DA, Freddie Kearns, announced that he had left the DA and his job as a councillor and was joining the PA in order to grow the party in the Western Cape; he added that he was dissatisfied with the way the DA had, according to him, abandoned its coloured constituents.
 "The DA is just using the coloured vote, afterwards they discard our people.
 When the masses come in their thousands to complain to the DA, they are ignored," he said.

 Party policies

+Corrections policy

+The PA has pledged it will push for life sentences for those found guilty of corruption in government and will make random integrity testing mandatory for all public servants, especially the police.